 - Kaiser/HRET's Employer Health Benefits Survey.
 By the Kaiser Family Foundation and the Health Research and Educational Trust.
 Learn more and get the public use data files.

 Other data sources apply for these particular indicators:

 - Average Monthly Enrollment in State Public Programs: California Department of Health Care Services, Research and Analytic Studies Division (RASD), Medi-Cal Monthly Eligibles Trend Reports, and the ACA Expansion Adult ages 19-64.
 Learn more and get the reports.

 - Emergency Room Visits per 1,000 Population & Avoidable Emergency Room Visits as a Share of All Emergency Room Visits: SHADAC analysis of the California Office of Statewide Health Planning and Development (OSHPD) Emergency Department and Ambulatory Surgery Data.
 Learn how to access the data files.

-- Enrollment in Covered California by Subsidy Status and Metal Tier: Centers for Medicare & Medicaid Services (CMS), Effectuated Enrollment Snapshots.
+- Enrollment in Covered California by Subsidy Status and Metal Tier: Covered California, Active Member Profiles.
 Get the data.